-During the installation and activation, you must connect the modem router directly to a computer.
-After installation and activation, you can connect the modem router to a router.
+During the installation and activation, you must connect the cable modem router directly to a computer.
+After installation and activation, you can connect the cable modem router to a router.

 Figure 4.
-Connect the modem router directly to a computer
+Connect the cable modem router directly to a computer

-Note Before you connect your modem router and contact your cable Internet provider, collect your cable account number, account phone number, and login information (your email address or user name and password).
+Note: Before you connect your cable modem router and contact your cable Internet provider, collect your cable account number, account phone number, and login information (your email address or user name and password).

-To connect your modem router directly to a computer:
+To set up your cable modem router: